CBSE Class 12 Board Exam 2021: From Education Minister

 🚨.
 TOGETHER WE WIN 🚨

-No of tweets we’ll tweet Right this moment And tomorrow to get exams cancelled: pic.twitter.com/zNJssH4LBB
+No of tweets we are going to tweet Immediately And tomorrow to get exams cancelled: pic.twitter.com/zNJssH4LBB

 — Abhishek Tiwari (@Abhishe70042120) May 17, 2021